akoskm/akoskm.com/cliu8erwz047yrhnva1x86z1m.md

 # Conclusion

-These were some of the ways how we're making our React Testing Library tests more readable and how we use query options to precisely pinpoint elements on the UI.
+These were some of the ways we're making our React Testing Library tests more readable and how we use query options to precisely pinpoint elements on the UI.

-If you found this useful, let me know it in the comments.
+If you found this useful, let me know in the comments.

 Thanks for reading and have fun writing those tests!